sachinmundhe/Development-of-Face-Recognition-System-for-Attendance-using-Python/README.md

-# Sachin mundhes's Face Recognition
+# Sachin mundhe's Face Recognition

 ## Please refer the document attached to this repo